MathieuNls/clever-challenge/README.md

 }
 ```

 ### Part 2
-The second part of the challenge consists manipuling [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-The problem consist of parsing an AST and return all declared variables in the given format _{variable-type}{variable}_:
+The second part of the challenge consists in manipuling [ASTs](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+The problem consist of parsing an AST and return all the declared variables in the given format _{variable-type}{variable}_:

 ```
 {int}{myInt}